Nico-Curti/NumPyNet/docs/NumPyNet/layers/batchnorm_layer.md

 import numpy as np # the library is entirely based on numpy

-# define a batch of images (even a single image is ok, but is important that it has all the four dimensions) in the format (batch, width, height, channels)
+# define a batch of images in the format (batch, width, height, channels), a single image won't work in this case

 batch, w, h, c = (5, 100, 100, 3) # batch != 1 in this case
 input = np.random.uniform(low=0., high=1., size=(batch, w, h, c)) # you can also import some images from file